top of page

 So this brings us neatly onto the myth that sharks can be attracted by human blood in the water.
 If sharks truly become so frenzied by the smell of human blood... why do they abandon human prey when we are injured and ready for the taking?
 In fact, There is simply no evidence that sharks are attracted by the smell of human blood (and yes, this does include menstrual blood!
 Total myth! *Cue eye-roll*).

 In fact, studies to determine which baits are best for attracting great white sharks have shown that these sharks are very picky about what they eat and cannot be lured to a boat by any old meat!
 For example, white sharks do not approach sheep or cow carcasses in the water and are disinterested in any chums which are not predominantly made up of fish blood.
-Human beings are simply not a valuable meal for white sharks, as we have too little muscle and fat compared to their natural prey (Klimley, 1994 & Becerril‑García et al, 2020).
+Human beings are simply not a valuable meal for white sharks, as we have too little muscle and fat compared to their natural prey (Klimley, 1994; Becerril‑García et al, 2020).
 If you would like to learn more about what great white sharks do and do not eat, you can check out Picky Eaters.

+So if sharks do not like to eat humans, why do sharks bite people?
 We used to think that sharks were mistaking human beings for their prey.
 You have probably heard how surfers on their boards look very similar to a tasty turtle or a seal.
-However, we now know that many sharks are visual predators and actually have very good eye-sight, so it is unlikely that this is completely accurate (Strong, 1996).
+However, we now know that many sharks are visual predators and actually have very good eye-sight, so it is unlikely that this is completely accurate.
 We now think that some sharks bite people because they are curious...
+(Strong, 1996; Martin et al, 2005).

 Sharks have the vast majority of their sensory organs densely packed in and around their face (this is known as "central cephalisation").
 As well as their eyes, nose, tastebuds and ears (yes, sharks have ears!), sharks also have sensory organs known as "ampullae of Lorenzini" scattered across their snout.
 These jelly-filled channels are capable of detecting electromagnetic impulses, such as those caused by muscle contractions of their prey.
-As they don't have hands, sharks therefore often use their mouths to investigate objects in the water.
-This is known as "mouthing" and is not necessarily an aggressive behaviour.
-For example, sharks will often mouth metallic objects, like boat propellors, as they carry an electrical charge from caused by friction with the water.
-This is simply their way of determining what this weird thing in their environment is.

 So scientists now think many shark attacks are actually caused by a shark simply investigating a human being and our associated objects (surf boards, life preservers etc.) in the water.
 Once they have determined that we are unpalatable, they simply leave.
-Sadly though, as some sharks have such incredible teeth, even this one bite can cause loss of limb or even death (Klimley et al, 1996).
+Sadly though, as some sharks have such massive, sharp teeth, even this one bite can cause loss of limb or even death (Klimley et al, 1996).

 To learn more, you can check out my other articles on Shark Attack.